 6 Things You Should Never Post When You Get Engaged

 Congrats!
-You (or your BFF, or your cousin, or your coworker who's been talking your ear off about cushion cuts for months) just got engaged!
+You (or your BFF/cousin/coworker who’s been talking your ear off about cushion cuts for months) just got engaged!
 First things first: Pump the brakes on that oh-so-perfect Instagram announcement.
 Here, six things you should refrain from posting once your betrothed pops the question.

 The number of carats